Psynicolas/psynicolas.github.io/README.md

 # Nicolas Fernandez / PhD in Edtech(c) / Master in Social Research / Psychologist / Certified Coach

-## Contact

-If you have any questions or would like to discuss potential collaborations or opportunities, please feel free to reach out to me at:
-nicolas.fh.psy@gmail.com
-You can also find me on [LinkedIn](https://www.linkedin.com/in/nicolas-fernandez-a6596171/).

 ## About me
 Hi!
 Welcome.
 I'm a Psychologist, PhD(c) studying AI in adult education.
 I work as a Learning Designer and EdTech specialist with 7+ years of experience creating engaging, accessible, tech-enabled learning experiences.
 I am an expert in AI for education, human-centered research, and adult learning.
 I have designed research-driven learning programs recognized by Chile’s Ministry of Education, led the UNESCO-backed COEDUXII conference and authored the book Education for the 21st Century.